joyjeetcoding/joyjeetcoding/README.md

 # 💫 About Me:
-I am a Pre-Final Year student at Asansol Engineering College.
-During these years, I have acquired pretty good amount of knowledge about MERN Stack and did many projects based on React.js, Next.js, API Fetching.
-You can find my projects in the Projects Section down below.<br><br>Along with Web Development, I have good knowledge about Data Structures and Algorithms.<br><br>Right now I am looking for Internships to gain some experiences.
-I am a good learner and a passionate hard worker looking and practicing more on my skills and expanding it so that it could help me in landing on a good career.
+I am a pre-final year student at Asansol Engineering College.
+Throughout my academic journey, I have acquired a proficient understanding of the MERN Stack, and I have successfully completed numerous projects utilizing technologies/frameworks such as React.js, Next.js, API fetching and much more.

+In addition to my expertise in web development, I possess a solid foundation in data structures and algorithms.

+Currently, I am actively seeking internships to further enhance my skills and gain valuable real-world experience.
+I am known for my dedication, passion for learning, and strong work ethic, and I am committed to continuously refining my abilities to pave the way for a successful career.

 ## 🌐 Socials: